 It was at Dr. D.D.
 Cunningham's laboratory, Ross discovered the Malaria bug.
-An Austrian clinician Julius Von Wagner Jauregg was actually ahead of Ronald Ross on malaria research.
-He was working on the clue that artificially induced malaria could cure syphilitic paresis.
+An Austrian clinician Julius Von Wagner Jauregg was actually ahead of Ronald Ross on the Malaria research.
+He was working on the clue that artificially induced malaria could cure Syphilitic paresis.
 But even before the Austrian in the 1890s, Mangala had achieved remarkable success in this field.
-Mangala herself suffered from syphilis, whom Dr. Cunningham had found at Sealdah station and trained her as a laboratory assistant.
+Mangala herself suffered from Syphilis, whom Dr. Cunningham had found at Sealdah station and trained her as a laboratory assistant.
 Murugan believes that Mangala was a genius.
 She also knew that the anopheles mosquito was the vector of the malaria parasite long before Ross 'discovered' it.
 She had perhaps noticed that Malaria works on paresis through the brain.
-Like syphilis, Malaria can cause irreparable damage to the brain, it can even cause hallucination.
+Like Syphilis, Malaria can cause irreparable damage to the brain, it can even cause hallucination.
 Mangala had developed a particular kind of Malaria that could be induced in pigeons.
-Mangala had also developed the technique of transferring malaria from a pigeon to a patient of syphilis.
+She had also developed the technique of transferring Malaria from a pigeon to a patient of Syphilis.
 Secretly she started treating patients in Cunningham's laboratory.
 In the course of her treatment, she noticed some side effects on her patients like strange personalty disorders.
-Gradually she discovered that she could transfer the personality traits of malaria donor to the recipient via the bird.
+Gradually she discovered that she could transfer the personality traits of Malaria donor to the recipient via the bird.
 But after a certain stage, she couldn't go any further in her research.
 This was probably because of her unscientific method or lack of proper equipments.
 She found that she had to find a conventional scientist to continue her work.
 Mangala chose Ross for the work.
 They gave him all assistance including patients, mosquitoes and volunteers.